 - Submitted the LCAP Federal Addendum no later than March 31, 2022

-However, unlike ESSER I under the CARES Act and ESSER II under the CRRSA Act, the ESSER III SEA Reserve requires that the state spends these funds in the prescribed manner below.
+However, unlike ESSER I under the CARES Act and ESSER II under the CRRSA Act, the ESSER III SEA Reserve requires that the state spends these funds in the prescribed manner below:

-- 1% for summer enrichment activities
+- not less than 1% for summer enrichment activities

-- 1% for after school programs
+- not less than 1% for afterschool programs

-- 0.5% for administration of ESSER III
+- no more than 0.5% for administration of ESSER III

 California has been allocated $98,709,231 for ESSER III ARP-HCY.
 These funds may be used in accordance with all allowable uses under the McKinney-Vento Education for Homeless Children and Youth, including: